Knowing When to Replace Your old PC

 Ever found yourself fixing one part of the computer only to have another part break down?
 Maintaining the PC ends up as a chore rather than a joy, with error messages showing up for no reason while you find issues with keeping a stable wireless connection.
-Not only that, the warranty period would most probably have expired long before, translating to the dire need of purchasing a new PC.
+Not only that, but the warranty period would also most probably have expired long before, translating to the dire need of purchasing a new PC.

 Why not upgrade it part by part?

 Eventually, the upgrades will end up with a bottleneck as new technologies and interfaces become standard issue.
-Hence, it makes far more sense to purchase a whole new PC that is ready to meet the challenges of the modern day office warrior than to go through the hassle of purchasing part by part over the course of time.
+Hence, it makes far more sense to purchase a whole new PC that is ready to meet the challenges of the modern-day office warrior than to go through the hassle of purchasing part by part over the course of time.
 Good luck in your search for a new PC!

 9202 Wrangler Drive